ortus-docs/coldbox-docs/the-basics/event-handlers/relocating.md

 * @queryString The query string to append, if needed.
 If in SES mode it will be translated to convention name value pairs
 * @persist What request collection keys to persist in flash ram
 * @persistStruct A structure key-value pairs to persist in flash ram
-* @addToken Wether to add the tokens or not.
+* @addToken Whether to add the tokens or not.
 Default is false
 * @ssl Whether to relocate in SSL or not
 * @baseURL Use this baseURL instead of the index.cfm that is used by default.
 You can use this for ssl or any full base url you would like to use.
 Ex: https://mysite.com/index.cfm
 * @postProcessExempt Do not fire the postProcess interceptors